fconidi/RCU/README.md

 # RCU - Rename Comics Universal

-**Rename Comics Universal** is an app for Linux and Windows designed to automatically rename digital comic files (PDF, CBR, CBZ, EPUB) by detecting the series name, issue number, and optional title.
+**Rename Comics Universal** is an script for Linux and Windows designed to automatically rename digital comic files (PDF, CBR, CBZ, EPUB) by detecting the series name, issue number, and optional title.

 ---